polyaxon/polyaxon/site/docs/core/scheduling-strategies/node-scheduling.md

 ## Affinity

-The affinity/anti-affinity feature, greatly expands the types of constraints you can express.
+The affinity/anti-affinity feature greatly expands the types of constraints you can express.

 ```yaml
 environment: